marb61a/Course-Notes/Testing/Bug Advocacy and Beyond.md

 How to Structure a Bug Report?
 RIMGEA – The Bug Reporting Mnemonic

-Module 9 – Tools to assist you 2 Lessons
+Module 9 – Tools to assist you
-Collapse
 Tools
 Further Resources
 Bug Advocacy Cheatsheet 2 Lessons